macro187/nugit/readme.md

         Install Visual Studio projects from all required repositories into the current repository's Visual Studio solution, organised into solution folders by repository name

+    programs
+        Build or update program wrapper scripts in `<workspace>/.bin` for programs in the current repository (if run from a repository) or programs in all repositories (if run from a workspace)